What is query optimization? Tips to write efficient queries

-Efficient queries serve as the backbone of data retrieval and analysis.
+Efficient and optimized queries serve as the backbone of data retrieval and analysis.
 They not only save businesses valuable time and resources, but also ensure accurate and reliable results.
-When a business understands the impact of queries and best practices to improve their efficiency and performance it supports an effective integrated data management strategy.
+When a business understands the impact of query optimization and best practices to improve their efficiency and performance, it supports an effective integrated data management strategy.

 Benefits of optimized queries